alirazi1992/BreastCancerUltrasound/README.md

 #### Objective

 Using machine learning in ultrasound breasts can be used as a tool to improve accuracy and automate image analysis.
 More importantly, it can detect cancer in an early stage before it metastasis.
 Employing AI and ML can assist radiologists by reducing false-positive results in the intrpretation of breast ultrasound exams and aid in data analysis and research.
+Employing ML can be tool to measuring mass of tumore in breast cancer and help paitients for early diagnoitic process.

 # My Capstone Project